Imran-ml/Imran-ml/README.md

 ---
 I'm currently:
-- 👩‍💻a Kaggle Grandmaster
+-   a Kaggle Grandmaster
-- 👩‍💻a Generative ai expert
+-   a Generative ai expert
 - 🌱Learning new skills with the latest advancements on the world
 - 👯 Mentor at KaggleX
 ---